analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 $ python bin2wav.py -a -d <folder name>
 ```

-When option `-a` is used, each file is converted to wav file once and subsequent execution of the command skips all the files that have previously been converted to wave files.
+When option `-a` is used, each file is converted to a wav file once and subsequent execution of the command skips all the files that have previously been converted to wave files.

-***Note 1: When `SEND_MIC_OUT_SDCARD` is selected, the Wake Up Timer (WUT) is disabled.***
+***Note 1: When `SEND_MIC_OUT_SDCARD` is selected, the Wake-Up Timer (WUT) is disabled.***

 ***Note 2: When `SEND_MIC_OUT_SDCARD` is selected, the `ENABLE_TFT` is disabled regardless of make options.***